-When it comes to analyzing your data with Google Analytics 4 and comparing different subsets, you have features like segments, audiences, comparisons.
+When it comes to analyzing your data with Google Analytics 4 and comparing different subsets, you have features like segments, audiences, and comparisons.
 For new GA4 users, this might be confusing because each feature has some similarities but also has significant differences.

-In this blog post, we will take a closer look at Google Analytics 4 audiences: what they are and when are they useful.
+In this blog post, we will take a closer look at Google Analytics 4 audiences: what they are and when they are useful.

 Table of Contents